Need to Know

 Sadly, family law and family violence are areas that often meet.

-If you are in immediate danger, call the Queensland Police Service on 000.
+If you or another person are in immediate danger, call the Queensland Police Service on OOO

 We also encourage affected parties to link-in with the following services: